-- 2. Software: The Consultant shall also hand-over to NHIDCL floppies/CD's containing any general software including the financial model which has been specifically developed for the project. - 3.
-The floppy diskettes/CD's should be properly indexed and a catalogue giving contents of all floppies/CD's and print-outs of the contents (data from field studies topographic data and drawings) should be handed over to NHIDCL at the time of submission of the Final Report. - 4.
+- 2. Software: The Consultant shall also hand-over to NHIDCL soft copies containing any general software including the financial model which has been specifically developed for the project. - 3.
+The soft copies should be properly indexed and a catalogue giving contents of all floppies/CD's and print-outs of the contents (data from field studies topographic data and drawings) should be handed over to NHIDCL at the time of submission of the Final Report. - 4.
 Consultant shall include editable soft copies of the final versions of all documents, including but not limited to the strip plan, plan & profile drawings, cross sections of right of way and details of structures as well as any cost workings.

-SUPPLEMENT I
+SUPPLEMENT-I